Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

 # Build a New UAN Image Using the Default Recipe

-Build or rebuild the UAN image using either the default UAN image or image recipe.
-Both of these are supplied by the User Access Node (UAN) product stream installer.
+Build or rebuild the User Access Node (UAN) image using either the default UAN image or image recipe.
+Both of these are supplied by the UAN product stream installer.

-### Prerequisites
+## Prerequisites

-- Both the Cray Operation System (COS) and UAN product streams must be installed.
+* Both the Cray Operation System (COS) and UAN product streams must be installed.
-- The Cray administrative CLI must be initialized.
+* The Cray administrative CLI must be initialized.

-### Procedure
+## Procedure

 The Cray EX User Access Node \(UAN\) recipe currently requires the Slingshot Diagnostics package, which is not installed with the UAN product itself.
 Therefore, the UAN recipe can only be built after either the Slingshot product is installed, or the Slingshot Diagnostics package is removed from the recipe.